Felipem34/env_virtual/README.md

-# How to create a env to code with virtual machine
+# How to create a env to code in a virtual machine

 ### 1 Download Oracle VM virtualBox
 don't forget the Extension Pack